Bandai Namco acquires Unknown 9 developer Reflector Entertainment

 The deal includes both the Canadian studio and its subsidiary Reflector Interactive Productions, and is expected to close in Q4 2020.

 Reflector is attempting to create a number of 'Storyworlds,' which are essentially franchises that can span a variety of platforms and mediums.
-Paranormal mystery Unknown 9 is Refelctor's first Storyworld, and will tell its story through podcasts, novels, and a recently announced video game.
+Paranormal mystery Unknown 9 is Reflector's first Storyworld, and will tell its story through podcasts, novels, and a recently announced video game.

 Bandai made the acquisition through its European arm, and said the move will help expand its Western development capabilities -- with the company keen to develop at least 50 percent of its content outside of Japan.